-These factors become even more urgent when we consider the findings of a survey (of 609 Scottish young people aged 16-25) we conducted at the Mental Health Foundation with Panelbase in August of 2019 which showed that 29% of young adults say where they live has a negative effect on their mental health, 56% of young Enable community leaders to bridge the gap between communities and local government and make sure people have a choice and a voice in deciding what their area needs to support good mental health.
+These factors become even more urgent when we consider the findings of an online survey (of 2,522 UK young adults aged 16-25) we conducted at the Mental Health Foundation with YouGov in August of 2019, which showed that over 1 in 5 young adults (21%) say that the main place where they live has a negative effect on their mental health, Enable community leaders to bridge the gap between communities and local government and make sure people have a choice and a voice in deciding what their area needs to support good mental health.

-adults feel they are able to speak about their emotions with others, over a quarter of young people say they "often" feel they lack companionship (27%) and 1 in 5 (20%) say they feel they do not have a trusted adult to go to for advice and support if they were experiencing a problem (e.g. financial, mental health etc.).
+only 54% of young adults feel they are able to speak about their emotions with others, a quarter of young adults say they "often" feel they lack companionship (25%), and just under 1 in 7 young adults (14%) say they do not feel they have a trusted adult to go to for advice and support if they are experiencing a problem (e.g. financial, mental health etc.).

-1 in 5 young adults (20%) say they do not feel they have a trusted adult to go to for advice and support if they are experiencing a problem e all have mental health.
+Just under 1 in 7 young adults (14%) say they do not feel they have a trusted adult to go to for advice and support if they are experiencing a problem e all have mental health.
 When we have good mental health, we feel emotionally well.
 We value ourselves and feel able to look after ourselves.
 We feel able to cope with our daily lives and engage with the things we are passionate about.
 When we struggle with our mental health, our emotions can feel overwhelming and it can become really challenging to cope.
 This can make it difficult to go about our daily lives, to interact with others, or to reach our full potential.